KPZ Equation from non-simple variations on open ASEP

-The current and final section of this article that is exclusively interested in heat kernel estimates aims to obtain regularity estimates with respect to both mesoscopic and macroscopic spatial scales \emph{provided} the Nash-type estimates established in Section \ref{section:HKEII}; we reemphasize the importance of the respective roles of Lemma \ref{lemma:IOnD} and Lemma \ref{lemma:IOnDRBPA} in providing \emph{a priori} heat kernel estimates which the current section would fail without.

-Again, to provide some organizational clarity, we begin with a table-of-contents for the current section. \begin{itemize} \item The first ingredient we establish consists of regularity estimates in space-time of the heat kernel $\mathscr{U}^{N,0}$; the primary tools in this direction are the perturbative mechanism in Lemma \ref{lemma:ItoP1Cpt} combined with the Chapman-Kolmogorov equation for $\mathscr{U}^{N,0}$; the latter ingredient will be important to provide some "smoothing" effect for the heat kernel towards the boundary of the lattice where the perturbative scheme in Lemma \ref{lemma:ItoP1Cpt} is actually uneffective. \item The second ingredient we establish consists of comparison between the heat kernel $\mathscr{U}^{N,0}$ and its nearest-neighbor specialization; although this does not resemble any version of a regularity estimate, our comparison will allow us to transfer some regularity estimates from the nearest-neighbor specialization to $\mathscr{U}^{N,0}$ itself; we remark here that the nearest-neighbor specialization is amenable to exact formulas through the method-of-images, from which the appropriate regularity estimates are established in \cite{CS} and \cite{P}. \item Finally, we transfer those results within the aforementioned two bullet points to heat kernels with arbitrary Robin parameters, once again through the perturbative scheme of Lemma \ref{lemma:ItoP2Cpt}. \end{itemize} Before we proceed, throughout the entirety of this article, it will serve convenient to introduce the following notation. \begin{notation} Provided any $\beta \in \R_{>0}$, let us define the sub-domain $\mathscr{I}_{N,\beta} \subseteq \mathscr{I}_{N,0}$ via the prescription
+The current and final section of this paper that is exclusively interested in heat kernel estimates aims for regularity estimates with respect to mesoscopic and macroscopic spatial scales \emph{provided} Nash-type estimates established in Section \ref{section:HKEII}; we reemphasize the importance of the respective roles of Lemma \ref{lemma:IOnD} and Lemma \ref{lemma:IOnDRBPA} in providing \emph{a priori} heat kernel estimates which this section would fail without.
+Again, to provide some organizational clarity, we begin with a table-of-contents: \begin{itemize} \item The first ingredient we establish consists of regularity estimates in space-time of the heat kernel $\mathbf{P}^{N,0}$; the main tools in this direction are the perturbative mechanism in Lemma \ref{lemma:ItoP1Cpt} combined with the Chapman-Kolmogorov equation for $\mathbf{P}^{N,0}$; the latter ingredient will be important to provide some ``smoothing" effect for the heat kernel towards the boundary of the lattice where the perturbative scheme in Lemma \ref{lemma:ItoP1Cpt} is actually uneffective. \item The second ingredient we establish consists of comparison between the heat kernel $\mathbf{P}^{N,0}$ and its nearest-neighbor specialization; although this does not resemble any version of a regularity estimate, {such a} comparison will allow us to transfer some regularity estimates from the nearest-neighbor specialization to $\mathbf{P}^{N,0}$ itself; {we remark that} the nearest-neighbor specialization is amenable to exact formulas through the method-of-images, from which appropriate regularity estimates are proven in \cite{CS,P}. \item Finally, we transfer results in the aforementioned two bullet points to heat kernels with arbitrary Robin parameters, once again through the perturbative scheme of Lemma \ref{lemma:ItoP2Cpt}. \end{itemize} First, it will be convenient to formally introduce the following notation in Proposition \ref{prop:MatchCpt} for the entire paper. \begin{notation}\fsp Provided any $\beta \in \R_{>0}$, let us define the sub-domain $\mathbb{I}_{N,\beta} \subseteq \mathbb{I}_{N,0}$ via the prescription